 - Acupuncture has been shown to increase blood flow to the uterus and therefore increase the thickness of the uterine lining, which is important for the implantation of an embryo.

-- Acupuncture lowers stress hormones, which can improve fertility and overall health and wellbeing.
+- Acupuncture lowers stress hormones, which can improve fertility as well as overall health and wellbeing.

-- Acupuncture can impact plasma levels of fertility hormones including FSH, LH, E2 and Progesterone.
+- Acupuncture can impact plasma levels of fertility hormones including FSH, LH, E2 and Progesterone as shown in several studies.

 - Acupuncture has been shown to improve sperm quality (Fertility and Sterility, July 2005).